Monet and Chicago at the Art Institute of Chicago

 Learn more about the Art Institute safety measures and plan your visit.

-More Monet-inspired events around Chicago:
+Monet-inspired events and specials around Chicago:

 - The Flowers of Monet at Garfield Park Conservatory: Inspired by Monet’s most famous paintings, the free Garfield Park Conservatory will bring his works to life with a variety of blooms, including a living wall inspired by the Water Lilies series.
 The exhibit will run from Sept.
 5 – Nov.
 30.